MMADUs/MMADUs/README.md

 <h3>Hello, you can call me Nizwa</h3>

-* Im a fullstack dev, mainly focused on backend engineering.
+* Im a fullstack developer, mainly focused on backend engineering.
-* Interested in mobile dev, distribution systems and software architecture.
+* Interested in mobile apps, distribution systems and software architecture.
 * I mainly code for hobby and explorations.

 <br>